THE STORY SO FAR...

 I thought very little of this and as life went on I continued to be interested in gemstones but my passion for music didn’t seem to allow any space to explore it.
 I spent several years after university touring in a punk band, a lifestyle that to many probably seems like the antithesis of the jewellery makers life, but I think both share many similarities: self-reliance, the ‘do it yourself’ approach to learning your craft and the importance of sincerity and caring about your art.

-I have always tried to incorporate my other passions into my work, I present most my jewellery on the pages of my favourite books or records.
-I also try and show them outside in the great outdoors, the older I get the more important nature becomes to me and the more I realise it’s capacity to create peace and serenity in our busy minds.
-Marco Kernbach the finest tattoo artist I’ve ever met made me a logo that shows a vast desert with a peaceful, watching crow.
+I have always tried to incorporate my other passions into my work.
+I present most of my jewellery on the pages of my favourite books or records.
+I also try and show them outside in the great outdoors, the older I get the more important nature becomes to me and the more I realise its capacity to create peace and serenity in our busy minds.
+Marco Kernbach the finest tattoo artist I’ve ever met, made me a logo that shows a vast desert with a peaceful, watching crow.
 It perfectly represented how I saw my jewellery in an image.